 Graffiti is present in nearly every city globally.
-Although it is often considered a form of vandalism, it can also be regarded as a form of urban art with a variety of benefits.
+Although it is often considered a form of vandalism, it can also be regarded as a form of urban art with various benefits.
 For example, urban art in the alleyways of Melbourne promotes tourism, improves the quality of the environment, contributes to feelings of safety and creates neighbourhood pride and identity.

 Graffiti can be seen as a platform of expression and communication in the city.
 Graffiti, as youthful rebellion, is a form of activism and urban commentary and is often a response to hostile urban environments or expression that has no other channels.
-Graffiti is frequently in use at times of conflict and can generate conversations around political and economic protest and decolonisation.
-For this reason it has deep and pertinent roots in the anti-apartheid history of the Gauteng City-Region (GCR).
+Graffiti is frequently used during conflict and can generate conversations around political and economic protest and decolonisation.
+For this reason, it has deep and pertinent roots in the anti-apartheid history of the Gauteng City-Region (GCR).

 Graffiti is temporary, whether through its active removal or erasure, the nature of the medium or the act of repainting.
 An archive of graffiti can therefore be invaluable in providing a record of these urban conversations and the investment of time and money.

 Preliminary research for the graffiti application was published as a GCRO occasional paper in March 2019.
-The paper explores the various facets of graffiti and urban art including the historical dimension of protest art in the GCR; the way that urban art is being used to create neighbourhood identities in very different contexts; how ‘legitimate’ urban art spaces are being managed; and ultimately an understanding of the conversations being conducted through urban art in the GCR.
+The paper explores the various facets of graffiti and urban art, including the historical dimension of protest art in the GCR; the way that urban art is being used to create neighbourhood identities in very different contexts, how ‘legitimate’ urban art spaces are being managed; and ultimately an understanding of the conversations being conducted through urban art in the GCR.
 The occasional paper, Where do we draw the line?
 Graffiti in Maboneng, Johannesburg, explores these facets through the case study of Maboneng, a redeveloped precinct in Johannesburg’s inner city, with extensive graffiti and urban art.
 The findings from the occasional paper have also been published as a story map, Graffiti and urban art in Maboneng – a virtual tour, which takes readers on a virtual tour of the Maboneng graffiti scene